Joseph has been an avid horror video game fan since first visiting the world of survival horror in Resident Evil 4 back in 2005.

 The most common type of ammunition in the game is for the revolver, and since you can only carry with you a small number with you at the beginning of the game, you’ll most likely find yourself unable to pick up any more bullets for it.
 At the start of the game you are only able to carry with you sixteen rounds, six in the revolver, and ten in your pocket, so it makes sense in putting a level or two into how much you can carry with you.
 Getting it to level three will increase your stock by ten which gives you an overall carrying capacity of twenty-six.
 This may seem like a lot, but there are plenty of areas in the game where handgun ammo is hidden or just practically given to you.

-This is the second most common ammunition type in the game, and when you find the shotgun it comes with a starting capacity of four and your starting stock for it is also four, making for a total of eight shells you can have for it on you at a time.
-You’re not going to be using the shotgun as much as the revolver so you’re going to find yourself having a full stock of shotgun ammunition fairly quickly unless you put some levels into the stock.
-A good level to get your stock up is three.
-This increases the stock to eight, for a total of twelve shells you can have on you at a time, so you’ll rarely find yourself unable to pick up ammunition.
+This is the second most common ammunition type in the game.
+When you find the shotgun, it comes with a starting capacity of four, and your starting stock for it is also four, making for a total of eight shells you can have for it on you at a time.
+You’re not going to be using the shotgun as much as the revolver, so you’re going to find yourself having a full stock of shotgun ammunition fairly quickly unless you put some levels into the stock.
+A good level to get your stock up to is three.
+This increases the stock to eight, for a total of twelve shells that you can have on you at a time, so you’ll rarely find yourself unable to pick up ammunition.